adaltas/node-parameters/README.md

 -   `env`        , Running environment, Defaults to the `env` setting (or `NODE_ENV` if defined).
 -   `isShell`    , Detect whether the command is runned inside a shell are as a single command.
 -   `noPrompt`   , Do not prompt the user for a command, usefull to plug your own starting mechanisme (eg: starting with a question).
--   `workspace`, Project root directory or null if none was found.
-The discovery strategy start from the current directory and traverse each parent dir looking for a a node_module dir or a package.json file.
+-   `workspace`  , Project root directory or null if none was found.
+The discovery strategy start from the current working directory and traverse each parent dir looking for a `node_module` directory or a `package.json` file.

 ## Shell events